UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/exercises/html_renderer.rst

 The amount of each level of indentation should be set by the class attribute: ``indent``

 NOTE: don't worry too much about indentation at this stage -- the primary goal is to get proper, compliant html. i.e. the opening and closing tags rendered correctly.
 Worry about cleaning up the indentation once you've got that working.
+See "Note on indentation" below for more explaination.

 .. nextslide::